Gemini

 Create a secret to authenticate to Google.

-kubectl apply -f - <<EOF apiVersion: v1 kind: Secret metadata: name: google-secret namespace: kgateway-system labels: app: agentgateway type: Opaque stringData: Authorization: $GOOGLE_KEY EOF -
+kubectl apply -f - <<EOF apiVersion: v1 kind: Secret metadata: name: google-secret namespace: type: Opaque stringData: Authorization: $GOOGLE_KEY EOF

-/gemini) to the appropriate chat completion endpoint of the LLM provider for you, based on the LLM provider that you set up in the Backend resource.kubectl apply -f- <<EOF apiVersion: gateway.networking.k8s.io/v1 kind: HTTPRoute metadata: name: google namespace: kgateway-system labels: app: agentgateway spec: parentRefs: - name: agentgateway namespace: kgateway-system rules: - matches: - path: type: PathPrefix value: /gemini backendRefs: - name: google namespace: kgateway-system group: gateway.kgateway.dev kind: Backend EOF -
+/openaipath to the that you previously created.
+TheURLRewritefilter rewrites the path from/openaito the path of the API in the LLM provider that you want to use,/v1/chat/completions.kubectl apply -f- <<EOF apiVersion: gateway.networking.k8s.io/v1 kind: HTTPRoute metadata: name: google namespace: spec: parentRefs: - name: agentgateway-proxy rules: - matches: - path: type: PathPrefix value: /gemini backendRefs: - name: google group: agentgateway.dev kind: EOF

 Send a request to the LLM provider API.
 Verify that the request succeeds and that you get back a response from the chat completion API.

-curl -vik "$INGRESS_GW_ADDRESS:8080/gemini" -H content-type:application/json -d '{ "model": "", "messages": [ {"role": "user", "content": "Explain how AI works in simple terms."} ] }'curl -vik "localhost:8080/gemini" -H content-type:application/json -d '{ "model": "", "messages": [ {"role": "user", "content": "Explain how AI works in simple terms."} ] }'Example output:
+curl -vik "$INGRESS_GW_ADDRESS/gemini" -H content-type:application/json -d '{ "model": "", "messages": [ {"role": "user", "content": "Explain how AI works in simple terms."} ] }'curl -vik "localhost:8080/gemini" -H content-type:application/json -d '{ "model": "", "messages": [ {"role": "user", "content": "Explain how AI works in simple terms."} ] }'Example output:

 {"id":"aGLEaMjbLp6p_uMPopeAoAc", "choices": [{"index":0,"message":{ "content":"Imagine teaching a dog a trick.
 You show it what to do, reward it when it's right, and correct it when it's wrong.
 Eventually, the dog learns.\n\nAI is similar.
 We \"teach\" computers by showing them lots of examples.
 For example, to recognize cats in pictures, we show it thousands of pictures of cats, labeling each one \"cat.\" The AI learns patterns in these pictures – things like pointy ears, whiskers, and furry bodies – and eventually, it can identify a cat in a new picture it's never seen before.\n\nThis learning process uses math and algorithms (like a secret code of instructions) to find patterns and make predictions.
 Some AI is more like a dog learning tricks (learning from examples), and some is more like following a very detailed recipe (following pre-programmed rules).\n\nSo, in short: AI is about teaching computers to learn from data and make decisions or predictions, just like we teach dogs tricks.\n", "role":"assistant" }, "finish_reason":"stop" }], "created":1757700714, "model":"gemini-1.5-flash-latest", "object":"chat.completion", "usage":{ "prompt_tokens":8, "completion_tokens":205, "total_tokens":213 } }